Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 memory traffic (although it would mitigated to a great extent, in this case, by L1 cache).
 For even better memory bandwidth conservation, the position of the particle itself could be taken into registers (made into a local variable) and manipulated through the requested number of steps before the final result is written back to the arrays in main GPU memory.
+A minor detail: the intrinsic function `__double2ll_rn` (round nearest) matches the result of `llround` (round `double` to `long long int`) in CPU code.
+If, instead, the double-precision real were recast to an integer in the C++ code, this would be rounding towards zero and `__double2ll_rz` would be appropriate.

 In order to complete the program, we will need to add a basic user interface, for which we use the standard C `argc` and `argv[]` command line input variables.
 An abridged version follows.
+STORMM comes with substantial support for developers to create their own control blocks and check input for validity, as will be demonstrated in a later tutorial.
 For the complete code, see **/stormm/home/apps/Tutorial/tutorial_ii.cpp**.
 ```
 int main(int argc, const char* argv[]) {
   if (argc < 3) {
     printf("Usage: %s\n"